Johnny221B/diverse_flow/rebuttal.md

 We observe the following:

-- **Direct transferability.** Using the **same hyperparameters** tuned on FM-SD3.5 already yields **robust behavior** on both SDXL-Turbo and SD1.5: diversity metrics improve slightly over the baselines and, importantly, there is **no degradation in key quality metrics** (FID/BRISQUE) within the confidence intervals.
+- **Direct transferability.** Using the **same hyperparameters** tuned on FM-SD3.5 already yields **robust behavior** on both SDXL-Turbo and SD1.5: diversity metrics improve slightly over the baselines and, importantly, there is **no degradation in key quality metrics**  within the confidence intervals.
-- **Lightweight model-specific tuning.** A small amount of additional tuning (mainly on the noise scale and gating interval, using a coarse grid) yields **consistent gains** in both fidelity and diversity for each backbone.
+- **Lightweight model-specific tuning.** A small amount of additional tuning yields **consistent gains** in both fidelity and diversity for each backbone.

-These results indicate that OSCAR’s hyperparameters are **largely consistent across different models**—a single setting works reasonably well out of the box—while **optional, lightweight per-model tuning** can further refine performance.
+These results indicate that OSCAR’s hyperparameters are largely consistent across different models—a single setting works reasonably well out of the box—while **optional, lightweight per-model tuning** can further refine performance.
 This supports our claim that OSCAR is a general, plug-and-play framework rather than an architecture-specific method.

 **Best regards,**
 **Authors**